What Is The Lowest Common Multiple Of 4 And 8

 The listing multiples method is straightforward and intuitive, making it ideal for smaller numbers like 4 and 8.
 Here’s how to apply it:

 By comparing the two lists, we can identify the multiples that are common to both numbers.
-The common multiples of 4 and 8 are 8, 16, 24, 32, and so on.
+Which means the common multiples of 4 and 8 are 8, 16, 24, 32, and so on.
 The smallest of these common multiples is 8.

 2. Prime Factorization